-These courses offer strong classroom connections between the pedagogy, theory and best practices for guiding and assessing the development of young learners.
-Coursework directly addresses national (NAEYC/NCATE), state and local standards and helps students design and implement a child centered and developmentally appropriate curriculum specifically for the young learner in preschool, transitional kindergarten, and kindergarten classrooms.
+These courses offer strong classroom connections between the pedagogy, theory, and best practices for guiding and assessing the development of young learners.
+Coursework directly addresses National (NAEYC/NCATE), State, and Local standards and help students design and implement a child-centered and developmentally appropriate curriculum specifically for the young learner in Preschool, Transitional Kindergarten, and Kindergarten classrooms.
 An interdisciplinary approach to curriculum design and assessment is presented which provides for the diverse needs of young children.

 Courses in this area emphasize explorations in reading, writing, written and oral English-language conventions, and listening and speaking.
 Current theory, balanced with practical classroom application, provides a comprehensive approach to curriculum and instruction that is sensitive to the needs of all students.